 NEWS: Current proceedings in Liechtenstein

-Right of withdrawal from unitlinked life insurance successfully enforced against SwissLife Liechtenstein
+Right of withdrawal from unit-linked life insurance successfully enforced against SwissLife Liechtenstein (legal successor of Capital Leben)

-The Princely Regional Court has ruled for the first time that policyholders have a perpetual right of withdrawal in accordance with Art 65 VersVG (Liechtenstein Insurance Contract Act) if they have not been duly informed about the right of withdrawal.
+The Princely Supreme Court has now ruled for the first time in a legally binding manner in one of our cases, confirming the first-instance ruling of the Princely Regional Court that policyholders are entitled to a perpetual right of withdrawal under Art 65 VersVG (Liechtenstein Insurance Contract Act) if they have not been properly informed about the right of withdrawal.

 Art 65 VersVG in its corresponding version provided for a right of withdrawal by the policyholder within one month of the conclusion of the contract.